 These things-we-know-but-we-don’t-know-we-know-them are called Implicit Norms.

 They are usually invisible until someone comes along and disrupts them.
 When we breach them in lighthearted ways, people are confused and put off balance.
-More serious infringements cause anxiety.
+More serious infringements cause anxiety and anger.

 Do you know the implicit norms for riding an elevator with strangers?